helenquach/DH110-HelenQuach/Assignment06/Assignment06.md

 Below is the example wireframe that I digitized as part of my interface design.
 ![example-wireframe](../Assignment05/wireflow-1.JPG)

+From the initial wireflow testing, I discovered that the pull-up social media menu was not intuitive and decided to implement instead a social media bar on the side of the page that will stay in place as the user scrolls through news articles.

 ### Link to prototype
 Here is the [link to the Figma file.](https://www.figma.com/file/7bqPEgQ3nS4W1Bl99qofRQ/DH-110-Interface-Design-System?node-id=0%3A1)